senyawebster/refactor_y/README.md

 * Sorry, didn't get around to tests.
 It mostly works.
 There might be a few bugs.

 **Changes Made:
-1) add qty validation to order_item model so site doesn't break when product of qty 0 is added.
+1) Add qty validation to order_item model so site doesn't break when product of qty 0 is added.
 Instead nothing happens, <b>should still add a flash</b>

-2)
+2) Add QTY > 0 flash, <b> should make it a fancy flash now </b>

+3)